ShabnaNazar/MNIST_AZURE/README.md

 5. Test the model using a web request

 ### How to use the code?
-1. Clone or Upload the MNIST_AZURE folder in AzureMachine Learning Studio Notebooks
+1. Clone or Upload the MNIST_AZURE folder in Azure Machine Learning Studio Notebooks
 2. Run the notebook file
 3. Get the scoring url from the real time endpoint created after the successful run
 5. You can use a python code or third party API like POSTMAN to invoke the endpoint using the scoring url and get the prediction results